-The Dutch auction is used in the Netherlands to sell farm produce and flowers.
-It is an open descending price auction where the auctioneer starts with a high asking price and lowers the bid until one of the bidders is willing to accept the auctioneer’s price, or when the seller’s reserve price is achieved.
-The goods for sale are allocated based on the bid order, where the first highest bidder picks their items, followed by the second highest bidder, and so on until the order’s been exhausted.
+This is an open descending price auction where the auctioneer starts with a high asking price and lowers the bid until one of the bidders is willing to accept the auctioneer’s price, or when the seller’s reserve price is achieved.
+The goods for sale are allocated based on the bid order, where the first highest bidder picks their items, followed by the second-highest bidder, and so on until the order has been exhausted.
 Dutch auctions are used for perishable commodities such as flowers, fish, tobacco, and occasionally for investment securities.

 First-price Sealed-bid Auction

 In the first-price sealed-bid auction, also known as a blind auction, all bidders submit sealed bids simultaneously so that no bidder gets to know the bid of their competitors.
 Each bidder can only submit a single bid and does not get an opportunity to change their bid price.
 In a buyer-bid auction, the highest bidder takes ownership of the item at their bid price, whereas in a seller-bid auction, the lowest “bidder” wins the right to sell their goods for the highest bid price accepted by a buyer.
 The first-price sealed-bid type of auction is often used in government contract tendering, mining leases, military procurement, refinancing credit, and foreign exchange.

 Second-price Sealed-bid Auction